jrotondo-uw/emc_htlm_summer_lapenta_internship/README.md

 ## Project Context

 This work was conducted as part of the NOAA Lapenta Internship Program.
 It is a collaboration between the Environmental Modeling Center (EMC) and the Joint Effort for Data assimilation Integration (JEDI) team.
-The project investigates the development and application of HTLMs for use in hybrid 4D-EnVar systems.
+The project investigates the development and application of HTLMs for use in hybrid 4D-EnVar systems, particularly the Global Forecast System (GFS).

 ## Contact